zackstout/sorting-algorithms/README.md

 - [ ] Heap sort

 ## Testing
-- Bubble sort takes about 650 ms on average (for a length-10,000 array).
+- Bubble sort takes about 650 ms on average (for a length-10,000 array), and exceeds the call-stack for length-100,000 array.
-- Counting sort takes about 10 ms on average (for a length-10,000 array).
+- Counting sort takes about 10 ms on average (for a length-10,000 array), and about 40 ms for a length-100,000 array.
-- Insertion sort takes about 850 ms on average (for a length-10,000 array).
+- Insertion sort takes about 850 ms on average (for a length-10,000 array), and exceeds the call-stack for length-100,000 array.
-- Quick sort takes about 30 ms on average (for a length-10,000 array).
+- Quick sort takes about 30 ms on average (for a length-10,000 array), and about 80ms for a length-100,000 array.
-- Merge sort takes about 70 ms on average (for a length-10,000 array).
+- Merge sort takes about 70 ms on average (for a length-10,000 array), and roughly 450 ms for a length-100,000 array.